 There are two types of vitamin D available; Vitamin D2 (ergocalciferol) and Vitamin D3 (cholecalciferol).
 Only Vitamin D3 should be used for supplementation.
 Vitamin D2 is a synthetic form of Vitamin D and does not impact vitamin D stores in our bodies in the way Vitamin D3 does.
 Vitamin D3 is the natural form, the same form our bodies create from sun exposure.

 Vitamin D3 is better absorbed in a liquid form.
 Several companies make liquid Vitamin D3.

 Food sources of Vitamin D3 (fortified milk, fish, cod liver oil, egg yolk, mushrooms) are often insufficient to maintain optimal levels of Vitamin D3.
 Especially during the winter months in Canada, supplementation is necessary.

-As of right now, the conventional RDAs (recommended daily allowances) are only:
+As of 2012, the conventional RDAs (recommended daily allowances) in Canada are only:

 These levels are completely inadequate for maintaining optimal health, especially in the autumn and winter months in Canada.
 The only way to determine an adequate (and safe) dosage of Vitamin D is with a blood test.
 However, general guidelines from the scientific literature suggest a dosage of:

 Vitamin D3 Dosage Guidelines

 35IUs of Vitamin D3 per pound of body weight